jfo/blog/source/drafts/making-sounds2.md

 Arduino's `analogWrite()`-able pins use a technique called 'pulse width modulation', or PWM, to approximate analog output.
-If you send `0` or `255` as the value, it does the same this that `digitalWrite()` does for `HIGH` and `LOW`.  any number in between, though, and it oscillates between 0 and 255...
+If you send `0` or `255` as the value, it does the same this that `digitalWrite()` does for `HIGH` and `LOW`, respectively.  any number in between, though, and it oscillates between 0 and 255...

 explain the rest of PWM.